-Most of us would like to provide for our family after our death, which is why life insurance is so important.
-A decent policy can buy financial security for your nearest and dearest, but there are various different types of life insurance and you should make sure you understand your options so you can choose the best plan for you and your family.
+As there are various types of life insurance available, you should make sure you understand the best options for you.
+Then, you can choose the best plan for you and your family.

-Term insurance comes in different forms.
-If you opt for ‘level’ term insurance, the payout stays the same throughout the policy term.
-In other words, if you took out a 20-year plan for £100,000, the payout would be £100,000 whether you died in year 1 or year 19.
+If you opt for level term insurance, the payout stays the same throughout.
+In other words, if you took a plan for £100,000 over 20-years, the payout would stay £100,000 whether or not you died in year one or year 19.

-The premiums for decreasing term insurance are fixed, but it is cheaper than level term insurance because insurers would normally pay out less.
+The premiums for both types are fixed, but it is decreasing term is cheaper than level term insurance because insurers would normally pay out less.

-You can arrange for the policy to pay an income equivalent to your salary, and the pay-out could be ‘index-linked’ so that it rises to take account of inflation.
+If you arrange for the policy to pay an income which is the equivalent of your salary, then the payout could be ‘index linked’ with the Retail Prices Index taking inflation into account.
 The payments continue until the end of the original policy term.

 Whole of life

-Many life insurance firms offer terminal illness cover, so the policy would pay out if you were given less than 12 months to live.
-Waiver of premium is another common add-on and covers the cost of the policy premiums if you cannot work because of sickness or injury.
+Many insurance firms also offer terminal illness cover, where the policy pays out if you are given less than 12 months to live.